sst/guide/_chapters/display-a-note.md

 export default withRouter(Notes);
 ```

 All this does is load the note on `componentWillMount` and save it to the state.
-We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `this.props.params.id`.
-The keyword `id` is a part of the pattern matching in our route (`notes/:id`).
+We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `this.props.match.params.id`.
+The keyword `id` is a part of the pattern matching in our route (`/notes/:id`).

 And now if you switch over to your browser and navigate to a note that we previously created, you'll notice that the page renders an empty container.